Procrastination: why does it happen and how can I stop it?

 Just imagine if a masochist makes a mistake and is criticized or humiliated again; their greatest fear will resurface.
 They will avoid taking the next step and may even create objections, additional details, and extra steps to avoid dealing with it once more.

-Read more: Character structures: what are the 5 Reichian character defense patterns?
+Read more: Psychopathic Character Structure: the leader - Reichian character defense

 Masochists have a hard time saying no